 Check out ALBA’s A-list of model agencies.
 There’s a few to choose from.
 Narrow your search down to location and then research further.
 Perhaps check out various agencies’ websites and call to ask questions.

 Children never need professional photographs before an agency signs them on.
 Don’t spend money on professional photos when a nice holiday picture will do.
 The agent will simply need snapshots of the child’s full face, their profile and a clear full-length photo.
 In addition, be wary of agencies saying they have to charge you a high fee for their professional photographer to take a series of photos.

 It’s a competitive field so bring your child when they’re on their best behaviour, clean and happy.
 Also, take some photos with you.

 Agencies choose children who have a good temperament and socialise easily.
 If your child is over two, they’ll need to listen to directions and interact well with others.
 Happy, well-disciplined children tend to do well in this business.

 If the agency picks your child, make sure you understand the paperwork.
 Certainly ask questions and understand exactly what you’re getting into, especially if you have any concerns.

 Step 3: Get in their book

-Earnings for babies and tots begin at about £50 an hour (or £300 per day) and rise with age to about £70 an hour as a 16-year-old.
-Money must be put into an account in the child’s name or in a trust fund for the child.
-It’s a perfect opportunity to teach children about the value of money and that earning can be fun.
-It’s also a great way of paying for their university education as the money has a few years to grow before they get to college age.
+On the whole, earnings for babies and tots begin at about £50 an hour (or £300 per day).
+The fee rises with age to about £70 an hour as a 16-year-old.
+Parents need to put the money into an account in the child’s name or in a trust fund for the child.
+You can’t make money for yourself from your children’s modelling career.